Zerg620/Zerg620.github.io/_posts/2016-6-6-Progress!.markdown

 <a href="http://www.w3schools.com">Visit W3Schools.com!</a>

 This means that I can post links to all my works, and even host all my works on a website!
 That's so cool and helpful!<br>
-Be sure to extract the file from the zip folder and read the README.txt file.
+Be sure to extract the file from the zip folder with a secondary click (right-click) and read the README.txt file.

 PreK Sound Game: <br>
 Click to play a sound.
 Infants love to imitate and name the sound.
 Older children can guess what makes the sound<br>